Updated June 16, 2020.

 For example, I was working out the one morning we were there, and one of the gentlemen saw me doing my ab work while lying on the grass.
 He brought me a lawn chair cushion to use!
 That is the above and beyond service that made us want to go back to Ouarzazate before we even left!

-Read on: Staying at Temple des Arts
+Read on: Staying at Temple des Arts and my Morocco Page

 The Peabody Hotel, Memphis, Tennessee